ice-lab/icestore/docs/recipes.md

 Be careful the possibility of endless loop problem will arise when methods from different models call each other.

-## Async actions' executing status
+## effects' executing status

-`icestore` has built-in support to access the executing status of async actions.
-This enables users to have access to the isLoading and error executing status of async actions without defining extra state, making the code more consise and clean.
+`icestore` has built-in support to access the executing status of effects.
+This enables users to have access to the isLoading and error executing status of effects without defining extra state, making the code more consise and clean.

 ### Example